 But if mindfulness is new to you, it can feel a bit daunting and difficult to know where to begin.

 The 30 Day Mindfulness Challenge pack from Mind Panda is a great way to start your practice.
-It gives you mindfulness exercises you can use time and again, long after you complete the challenge.
+It gives you mindfulness exercises and gratitude practices you can use time and again, long after you complete the challenge.

 Mind Panda 30 Day Mindfulness Challenge pack

-You get a pack of cards, each with an inspirational quote on one side and a mindfulness exercise on the other.
-Alongside this you get a Mindful Journal.
-This is where you can write down your daily thoughts and experiences.
+As part of the pack you get a deck of cards, each with an inspirational quote on one side and a mindfulness exercise or gratitude practice on the other.
+Alongside this you get a Mindful Journal which is where you can write down your daily thoughts and experiences.

 My experience of using the pack

-I really enjoyed working my way through the mindfulness exercises.
-I must admit that some of them didn’t really appeal to me.
-So, I probably won’t use them again.
-But, everyone is different and there were far more exercises I enjoyed than those I didn’t.
+I really enjoyed working my way through the different exercises.
+I admit that I didn’t connect with a small number of them, so I probably wouldn’t use those particular ones again.
+But, everyone is different.

 My favourite element of the pack was the journal.
 I think it’s really useful to reflect on and write down your experiences.

-I think this mindfulness pack is great for both beginners and seasoned mindfulness practitioners.
-In my opinion, you can never have too many mindfulness exercises in your toolkit 🙂
+I think the 30 Day Mindfulness Challenge pack is great for both beginners and seasoned mindfulness practitioners.
+In my opinion, you can never have too many mindfulness exercises or gratitude practices in your toolkit 🙂

 Welcome!
 I’m a Psychologist and fitness enthusiast.
 My passion is supporting people with their health and wellbeing, and inspiring them to pursue the things they love doing.
 Please contact me at firstname.lastname@example.org if you have any questions or want to collaborate!